FortneyMFG/AgOpenGPS-Nexus/docs/ADR/ADR-030-field-job-sessions.md

 5. **Plugin extensibility.** Allow plugins to register Job Sources under the Import menu, contribute decorators that attach data on open/save/close, and receive lifecycle hooks (`onJobOpen`, `onJobSave`, `onJobClose`) gated by `jobs.lifecycle` permissions.
 Job metadata can link to shared Layouts or Presets; live updates flow through these links while allowing snapshot overrides for historical integrity.
 6. **Safety & autosave.** Track dirty state for coverage and guidance edits, autosave at intervals and before risky operations, and run crash-safe journaling for coverage tiles so replay can restore state after interruptions.

+### Degraded operation & messaging
+- **No mapping provider:** When mapping capabilities are absent (`mapping:offline`), the JobsService annotates active jobs as "Map-light" and skips coverage journaling expectations.
+The UI still renders job metadata and Drive-In prompts but adds a banner clarifying that coverage playback will be limited.
+Once mapping returns, Core backfills coverage pointers without forcing operators to restart the job.
+- **Plugin hooks unavailable:** If lifecycle-capable plugins decline hooks (e.g., automation plugin disabled), Core logs the skipped hooks with reason codes and surfaces a toast in the Activity pane so operators understand why certain automations did not run.
+Jobs remain openable/resumable, but the job drawer highlights affected integrations.
+- **Filesystem pressure / read-only media:** When the job store detects read-only media or low disk, JobsService automatically shifts to rolling snapshot mode and warns operators before autosave would fail.
+Crash recovery prompts include guidance on exporting the job or freeing space prior to resuming full journaling.

 ## Consequences
 - **Consistent lifecycle orchestration.** Core, UI, and plugins share a single authority for job identity and storage, enabling autosave policies, Drive-In geofence matching, and deterministic crash recovery while keeping V6 Resume flows functional.
 - **Extensible import pipeline.** ISOXML, KML, and plugin-defined importers normalize assets into the job store, making future sources (cloud prescriptions, RTK base lists) pluggable without diverging UI experiences.